 I’m enlightened.
 The position from which I observe things is fair; it’s not darkened by empathy or affected by intimate matters.
 I identify things the way they are.

 The rest are different.
 Those who express a different opinion are not of sound mind.
 They are blind and affixed to their underlying intentions or motives.
 They don’t have a desire to perceive that which is true or in accordance with reality.

 Chaos drives people.
 Whenever things go in an unsuitable or undesirable direction, some person should be obliged to declare that they are responsible.
-That individual aught to experience or be subjected to unpleasant repercussions.
+That individual ought to experience or be subjected to unpleasant repercussions.
 An unpleasant emotion caused by the threat of danger, pain, or harm due to the lack of success encourages favourable outcomes.

-These beliefs influence 5 actions:
+These beliefs influence five actions:

 Pick objectives and game-plans with favouritism.
 Don’t use or expend time carelessly attempting to discuss accepted objectives and game-plans.
 Enforce the “correct” objectives (which are, my objectives) and the “correct” game-plans (which are, my game-plans) to obtain them.